I reduced token usage for my app by 80%

 I cache answers until the next data refresh.
 After that the cache expires naturally.

-Repeat questions became basically free.
-And the app got faster in ways no model upgrade can compete with.
+So repeat questions are basically free and the app got faster in ways no model/prompt upgrade can compete with.

 TL;DR